-For a water system supplied by a connection to the Middletown system, the following permits are anticipated:
+For a water system supplied by a connection to the CWC system in Chester, the following permits are anticipated:

-- Road Encroachment Permit from the DOT. - Wetlands Permit from the Haddam and Middletown Wetlands Commissions. - Water Main Extension Approval from the DPH.
+- Road Encroachment Permit from the DOT. - Wetlands Permit from the Haddam and Chester Wetlands Commissions. - Water Main Extension Approval from the DPH.